Spring 2020 Newsletter

 Professor Stephen Gardiner participated in the Cambridge Global Conversations, which brings together thought leaders from around the world to discuss and disseminate world problems.
 Cambridge Global Conversations shines a light on and brings a guided response to complicated international challenges.
 Professor Gardiner gave two talks as part of the Cambridge Global Conversations Climate Ethics Event, both of which are available to watch online: Stephen… Read more

 Congratulations to Professor Emeritus Karl Potter for completing the 25th volume of the Encyclopedia of Indian Philosophies.
 Professor Potter has been working on the Encyclopedia for over 40 years.
 Each volume contains an introduction by its editor(s), followed by summaries of the texts of the philosophical system to which the volume is devoted.
-Most of these summaries are based upon texts that have been translated into a Western language, although some of the texts remain… Read more
+Most of these summaries are based upon texts that have been translated into a Western language, although some of the texts… Read more

 Share